(A) SIGNIFICANT ACCOUNTING POLICIES:

 8. Fixed Assets:

-a) Values of the fixed assets are stated at cost (inclusive of taxes) less depreciation.
+a) Fixed assets are carried at cost (inclusive of taxes) less accumulated depreciation and impairment, if any.

 b) Property under construction and amounts paid for the properties taken in possession, pending documentation, are accounted under ‘House Property and Land’.